Why You Need A Pet Trust

 A more solid and complex legal option for your pet would be to create a pet trust.

-- Pet trusts can allow for you to state who can receive any leftover money should your pet pass away.
+- Pet trusts can allow you to state who can receive any leftover money should your pet pass away.

 - You can name someone to enforce your wishes in court.